Extending a work permit

-If you have held a work permit or residence permit that has been granted for other reasons, but also entitles you to work, you must have held that permit for six months or more in order to continue to work while waiting for a decision.
-This applies to persons who have held a residence permit for studies, for example, or who have a close relative living in Sweden.
+If you have held a work permit you must have held that permit for six months or more in order to continue to work while waiting for a decision.
 If you change employer or occupation, and submit a new application for a work permit before your previous permit expires, you can start working before you have received your decision regardless of the time you have held a work permit in Sweden.

 Extending your work permit

 In order to extend your work permit you must have worked at the employment for which you received a work permit, your salary and other terms of employment must have been at least equivalent to what is stated in the collective agreement or is considered the practice in your profession or industry.
 You must also have worked to the extent that your wages reached at least SEK 13,000 per month, before taxes.
 These conditions must have been met during the entire time that you have held a work permit in Sweden.

 You must also have been covered by health insurance, life insurance, occupational injury insurance and occupational pension insurance for the entire period for which you have held a work permit in Sweden.

-When you apply for an extension of your work permit, you will need to demonstrate that the conditions of the work permit have been met every month during the entire time you have held a work permit in Sweden.
-You must also show that you are being offered a job that satisfies the conditions for a work permit.
+When you apply for an extension of your work permit, you will need to demonstrate that the conditions of the work permit have been met during the entire time you have held a work permit in Sweden.
+You must also show that you have an employment that satisfies the conditions for a work permit.
 You do this by enclosing your employment contract in your application.

 Change of employer or occupation

 During the first 24 months, the work permit is only applicable to the specific employer and occupation indicated in your decision.
-If the company you are working at changes its corporate identity number, you change employers, are given new duties, or the conditions of your employment change, your work permit will no longer be valid.
+If the company you are working at changes its registration number, you change employers, are given new duties, or the conditions of your employment change, your work permit will no longer be valid.
 If you want to continue working, in such a case, you should submit a new application for a work permit before you start your new employment.
 Your previous decision indicates the kind of work for which your work permit is valid.

-Once you have held a work permit for 24 months and have received an extension of your work permit, you can change employers without filing a new application as long as you continue to work in the same occupation or profession.
+Once you have held a work permit for 24 months and have had your work permit extended, you can change employers without filing a new application as long as you continue to work in the same occupation or profession.
 If your new job involves a change of profession, you must submit a new application.
 Your previous decision indicates any limitations with regard to your work permit.

 Once you have submitted your application, you are permitted to begin working before receiving a decision, provided that you submitted your application before the previous permit expired.
-Your new employer is required to have advertised the position in Sweden and within EU/EEA and Switzerland before you begin working.
+Your new employer is required to have advertised the position in Sweden and within EU/EEA and Switzerland before you have been hired.

-When you apply for an extension of your work permit, you will need to demonstrate that the conditions of the work permit have been met every month during the entire time you have held a work permit in Sweden.
-You must also show that you have been offered a job that meets the conditions of your work permit.
+When you apply for an extension of your work permit, you will need to demonstrate that the conditions of the work permit have been met during the entire time you have held a work permit in Sweden.
+You must also show that you have an employment that meets the conditions of your work permit.
 You do this by enclosing your employment contract in your application.